 We also want to share your stories – what has worked for you in helping young people and their teachers flourish?
 Register or login on the site to add your comments.

-RSPH and the Young Health Movement have published a new report examining the positive and negative effects of social media on young people’s health.
+RSPH and the Young Health Movement have published a report examining the positive and negative effects of social media on young people’s health.
 The report includes a league table of social media platforms according to their impact on young people’s mental health.
 YouTube topped the table as the most positive, with Instagram and Snapchat coming out as the most detrimental to young people’s mental health and wellbeing.
 You can download the report here.

 Whole school wellbeing